Do you feel insatiable hunger when on a diet? You’re not alone.

 Cheating became an issue among the men as they reported having an almost uncontrollable urge to seek out food.

 How similar is this to secret eating when on a diet or compulsive or binge eating?
 The hunger and obsession with food that dieting creates promotes an uncontrollable urge to eat.
 And unfortunately, we blame this on our motivation or stamina, when it is an underlying biological drive for survival.

 The Minnesota Starvation Experiment reinforces that the deprivation and restriction required on most diets is something that most of us can only keep up for a short period of time before we break our diet.

 Although it may be argued that the men in the study were of a healthy weight before they started and this may therefore not represent overweight individuals, dieting is prevalent in individuals who are of a healthy weight and desire weight loss to fit into that dress or maintain a weight they were when they were in their twenties.

 Our insatiable hunger causes a weight rebound effect

 Even if we persist with a diet, even if we succeed at it, because what we ate during the diet is frequently even fewer calories than required to maintain the weight we achieve, once we start eating ‘normally’ again the weight slowly creeps back on.
 This has been shown time and time again by countless studies and anecdotal evidence.

-In support of this, a review of long-term outcomes of calorie-restricting diets found that one third to two-thirds of dieters regain more weight than they lost on their diets.
-To add insult to injury, this review found that there is no consistent evidence of significant health improvements regardless of weight loss.
+More recent research supports this.
+A review of the long-term outcomes of calorie-restricting diets found that one third to two-thirds of dieters regain more weight than they lost on their diets.
+To add insult to injury, the review found that there is no consistent evidence of significant health improvements regardless of weight loss.